Microbial Interactions 2024 | December 12-13, 2024 | Rome, Italy

 Related Microbiology Societies

 Agricultural Microbiology covers topics related to the role of microorganisms in the mobilization of nutrients for plant growth such as the relationship of microbial genetics and biological nitrogen; plant surface microflora and plant nutrition; developments in grass-bacteria associations; discusses the use of microorganisms in the management of pathogens, pests, and weeds and includes topics such as the microbial control of insect pests; microbial herbicides; and agricultural antibiotics.
-It also strategies in bioconversion such as the production of biogas from agricultural wastes; bioconversion of lignocelluloses into protein-rich food and feed; and ethanol fuel from biomass.
+It also strategies in bioconversion such as the production of biogas from agricultural wastes; bioconversion of lignocelluloses into protein-rich food and feed; and ethanol fuel from biomass, Agricultural and forest microbiology are vital branches of microbiology that focus on understanding and harnessing microbial interactions within agricultural and forest ecosystems.
+In agriculture, microbiology plays a crucial role in enhancing soil fertility, controlling plant diseases, and promoting plant growth through beneficial microbial communities.
+Microorganisms such as bacteria, fungi, and viruses contribute to nutrient cycling, decomposition of organic matter, and biological control of pests, thereby influencing crop health and productivity.
+Research in agricultural microbiology also explores the use of microbial inoculants and biotechnological tools to develop sustainable farming practices, reduce dependency on chemical inputs, and mitigate environmental impacts.

 Related Microbiology Societies